|

 possible to go back and add more shrubs,

 bushes, weeds and other items later on.
-But
+But already at this

-already at this point, the background
+point, the background scenery fulfills

-scenery fulfills its purpose.
-It provides
+its purpose.
+It provides a setting,

-a setting, disguises the otherwise
+disguises the otherwise obvious spatial

-obvious spatial limits of the layout, and
+limits of the layout, and overall sets

-of course it works best when there's
+works best when there's something in the

-the focus of attention.
+foreground that shifts the focus of

 |